Fahmid-Shuvo/Fahmid-Shuvo/README.md

 - 👋 Hi, I’m @Fahmid-Shuvo
-- 👀 I’m interested in Network Infrastructure, CyberSecurity, DevOps, Cloud Security and Blockchain
+- 👀 I’m interested in Network Infrastructure, CyberSecurity, DevOps, Cloud Security, and Blockchain
-- 🌱 I’m currently learning Node.js and preparing to sit for AZ104.
+- 🌱 I’m currently learning Azure, AWS, DevOps, and preparing to sit for SC900
 - 💞️ I’m looking to collaborate on ...
-Blockchain, OS Security, Web Application development, and eventually security.
+Cloud Infrastructure, DevOps, SOC analysis, Offensive Security, and Blue Team technologies
 - 📫 How to reach me ...fahmidshuvo@discord

 <!---